mtdamir/Voting_Dapp/README.md

 ## General info
 This project about write Voting contract using ink!
-Every you need in main.rs
+Every you need in lib.rs

 ## Technologies
 Rust